Lombiq/Orchard-Data-Tables/Readme.md

 ### Visual Studio 2022

 If you get the IntelliSense-only error _TS6053 File "(...)/types/types.d.ts" not found.
 The file is in the program because: The root file specified for compilation__ you need to disable automatic type acquisition.
-This problem isn't present in VS2019 or third party IDEs, and it's cause by the Javascript Language Service.
+This problem isn't present in VS2019 or third party IDEs, and it's cause by the JavaScript Language Service.
 Solution:

 1. From the menu select Tools → Options.
 2. From the sidebar select Text Editor → JavaScript/Typescript → Project → General.